 If you want to stop taking Xanax, then it’s not recommended that you don’t go cold turkey unless you are under medical supervision.
 You may experience convulsions, and this can be deadly.
 You will need to slowly reduce the dose of Xanax you are taking, and this will allow you to stop taking it altogether at a later date.

 How does Xanax Work?

 Xanax is the brand name for alprazolam.
 It’s a sedative available on prescription and it comes from the benzodiazepine family.
-The medication was originally developed as being a replacement for barbiturates.
+The medication was originally developed as a replacement for barbiturates.
 It affects the brain by boosting gamma-aminobutyric acid.
 This slows down the cell activity in the brain.
-Xanax is a CNS depressant, meaning that some of the side effects include loss of coordination, anxiety, slurred speech and more.
+Xanax is a CNS depressant, meaning that some of the side effects include loss of coordination, anxiety, slurred speech, and more.
 Xanax is prescribed in strengths that range from 0.25mg to 1mg and 2mg in strength.
-The pills come in different shapes or colours, depending on the overall strengths.
+The pills come in different shapes or colors, depending on the overall strengths.
 After taking Xanax, the effects are normally felt in one or two hours.
 It will stay in your system for up to 15 hours.

 Street Names for Xanax